 - Themes such as rural diversification, crafts, tourism and agriculture have been featured.

-- Local support (for example, subsidised rent and rates) is often available to encourage businesses to start up or relocate to particular areas.
+- Local support (for example, subsidised rent and rates) is often available.
+This can include funding for business start-ups, and grants to encourage businesses to relocate to the area.

 - Business and industrial parks may offer incentives.
-For hi-tech enterprises examine the benefits presented by science parks and incubators.
+Science parks and incubators can offer benefits for hi-tech enterprises.

 3. Identifying possible grants

 There are many different grant schemes in existence.
+Schemes appear and disappear over time.
 You need to identify the few grants your business or project could be eligible for.

 Contact your local business support organisation

-- Some providers also have access to a Europe Direct Information Centre and to other grants databases which will identify appropriate European, national, government and charitable grant schemes.
+- Some support organisations have access to a Europe Direct Information Centre and to grants databases which will identify appropriate European, national, government and charitable grant schemes.
 Basic information is usually free.